nat-geo-rocky-mountain-national-park-trail-map

 For those willing to take on the challenge, climbing the trifecta of 12,454-foot Mt.
 Chapin, 13,069-foot Mt.
 Chiquita and 13,514-foot Ypsilon Mountain is likely to be the highlight of anyone's trip to Rocky Mountain National Park.
 The amazing panoramic views from the three peaks along the "CCY Route" are some of the best in the park.

 This hike description follows the unmaintained trail along the northwestern slopes of Mt.
 Chapin to the summits of both Mt.
 Chiquita and Ypsilon Mountain.
-Although we bypassed Chapin due to biting cold winds and redundancy of views, either of the three mountains would still be outstanding destinations by themselves.
+Although we bypassed Chapin due to biting cold winds and redundancy of views, any of the three mountains would still be outstanding destinations by themselves.

 The hike begins from the Chapin Creek Trailhead, located roughly 6.7 miles from the point where Old Fall River Road becomes a one-way dirt road.
 Originally opened in 1920, Old Fall River Road was the first route to cross the Continental Divide in Rocky Mountain National Park.
 Traveling only 11 miles now, the road extends from Horseshoe Park to Fall River Pass.
 Although the road is suitable for two-wheel drive vehicles, you will encounter potholes and ruts.
 Near the trailhead there's enough room for roughly 12 to 15 vehicles in a series of pull-offs starting at the trailhead.
 With limited parking you'll definitely want to arrive here first thing in the morning.
 First time visitors to Old Fall River Road may want to note that the road is narrow, and traverses over some steep terrain, so driving it in the dark may not be safe.